Katrina Gibbons-Marshall [MA/PgD L7, MBACP]

 Supervision £60 per 1.5hr session [concessions for trainee therapist]

 Each session is approx. 50mins [longer session times are available]

 Thursday 10am-12pm & 4pm-6pm

-If you have any further question please feel free to contact me via text, phone or email.
+If you have any further question please feel free to contact me via mobile or email.